bennyrubanov/chessanalysis/README.md

 - A checkmate is considered a "death" for the king and a "kill" for the mating piece
 - An "assist" is counted for a piece if: the move before the checkmate is that piece's move, and it is a "check"
   - A "hockey assist": same as "assist", but the move looked at is the one two moves before the checkmate
+  - HOWEVER: a piece cannot assist itself, so it is not counted if the piece checks and then mates the next move

 ### Distances